ivanearisty/obsidian/Classes + Uni/PDS/Homeworks/Homework 1/Homework 1 PDS.md

 We can heed this advice "customers cannot have separate current orders of the same shoe type (though they can order several identical pairs in a single order)."

-and express the complexity through a many to many constraint number of pairs of each type of shoe in an order + price paid per shoe - though therein lies the redundancy
+and express the complexity through a 0..* constraint on customers, and just asume that it's taken care for us that there will not be those "duplicates"

 #### Answer
 ![[P2Sa.drawio.svg]]

+### Section B

+#### Question

+The store manager realizes that they would also like to keep track of the history of all of the orders that have been made.
+Briefly explain why the ER diagram from part (a) does not allow representation of a customer who makes multiple orders of the same type of shoe on different dates.
+Then modify the ER diagram, adding any needed entity sets and replacing Current Orders by a relationship set Orders which can represent past and present orders of the same type of shoe by the same customer.

+#### Explanation

+A current order that a customer places is identified by the type of shoe and the customer who ordered it.